smwesten-usgs/swb2/doc_src/pages/index.md

 ### Surfer ASCII Grid

-Golden Software’s ASCII grid format consists of a five-line header followed by the data values arranged in a matrix.
-An example Surfer ASCII grid file is shown in figure 2–10.
+Golden Software's ASCII grid format consists of a five-line header followed by the data values arranged in a matrix.
+An example Surfer ASCII grid file is shown in figure 2-10.

     DSAA
     14    5